eclipse-che/che-plugin-registry/README.md

 ## Kubernetes

 You can deploy Che plugin registry on Kubernetes using [helm](https://docs.helm.sh/).
+For example if you want to deploy it in the namespace `kube-che` and you are using `minikube` you can use the following command.

 ```bash